remotesensorDJB/storymaps101/PITCHME.md

 ---
 @title[the plan]
 ### the plan
-- What is GIS?
+- What are Story Maps?
-- GIS in support of env. policy research & practice
+- Why should we use them?
-- Story Maps/Examples
+- How do we make them?
-- GIS Resources @ UofL
+-
 ---
 ### what is gis?
 > @size[.6em](A geographic information system <GIS> is a framework for gathering, managing, and analyzing data.
 Rooted in the science of geography, GIS integrates many types of data.
 It analyzes spatial location and organizes layers of information into visualizations using maps and 3D scenes. ​With this unique capability, GIS reveals deeper insights into data, such as patterns, relationships, and situations—helping users make smarter decisions.)